xingcdev/authentication-api/README.md

 ## Required npm packages

-Below is the required packages.
-They are installed by using the package manager [npm](https://www.npmjs.com/).
+Below is the list of required packages.
+They must be installed by typing the command `npm install` in the terminal.

 `express` — A minimalist Web framework makes easier to build a HTTP server.